sdkmap/perfect_dark/README.md

 * PAL: ROM name `pd.pal-final.z64`, EXE name `pd.pal.exe`.
 * JPN: ROM name `pd.jpn-final.z64`, EXE name `pd.jpn.exe`.

+Note that users with different ROMs can't play netgames with each other.

 Additional information can be found in the [wiki](https://github.com/fgsfdsfgs/perfect_dark/wiki).

 A GPU supporting OpenGL 3.0 or above is required to run the port.